'I’m just stunned': Council concerned residents don’t know where to go in tsunami alert

 She felt many people may have turned back and tried to take an alternative route out of town over the bridge, which was something she had considered.

-Chief executive Steph O’Sullivan agreed it was concerning how many people indicated needing to cross the river in an emergency as it was not what they should do.
+Chief executive Steph O’Sullivan agreed it was concerning how many people indicated needing to cross the river in an emergency because it was not what they should do.

 The council had conducted a letterbox drop with emergency management and evacuation information to 7000 households last year.

-Civil Defence Emergency Management duty controller Stace Tahere said while Emergency Management Bay of Plenty and the regional council had commissioned new tsunami inundation modelling to update tsunami evacuation maps it would not include river surge as as that would have minimal influence on the impact a tsunami would have on a community.
+Civil Defence Emergency Management duty controller Stace Tahere said while Emergency Management Bay of Plenty and the regional council had commissioned new tsunami inundation modelling to update evacuation maps, it would not include river surge because that would have minimal influence on the impact a tsunami would have on a community.

-The new tsunami inundation modelling is expected to be completed in mid to late 2024 with resulting changes to evacuation zones in 2025 possible.
+The new tsunami inundation modelling is expected to be completed in mid-to-late 2024 with resulting changes to evacuation zones next year possible.

 “As with any new science, we will let people know about any relevant changes and how this may impact them.
 For now, the existing tsunami evacuation maps include the most up-to-date information available.”